shopware/docs/guides/hosting/infrastructure/message-queue.md

 ### Sending Mails over the Message Queue

-By default sends Shopware the Mails synchronous.
-This can affect the page speed.
-You can switch it to use the Message Queue with an small configuration change.
+By default Shopware sends the mails synchronously.
+Since this can affect the page speed, you can switch it to use the Message Queue with a small configuration change.

 ```yaml
 # config/packages/framework.yaml